knowrahman/AWS-SAA-C02-Course/README.md

 **User data is limited to 16 KB in size**.
 Anything larger than this will need to pass a script to download the larger set of data.

+**User data needs to be in bas-64 encoding**, the UI form on AWS already does that implicitly but when automating you have to make sure to only feed it the data that is base-64 encoded

 User data can be modified if you stop the instance, change the user data, then restart the instance.
 This won't be executed since the instance has already started.

+Bad Practise:
+- dont use password or credentials in user-data

 #### 1.8.1.3.
 Boot-Time-To-Service-Time